How to Extract BMP Header Properties in Java Using GroupDocs.Metadata

 Installing via Maven

-Add the GroupDocs.Metadata library to your project using Maven by including this in your pom.xml:
+Add the GroupDocs.Metadata dependency to your pom.xml:

 <repositories>